Whether it’s just keeping an eye out for a good deal or strategically targeting a sale, we all try to stretch and save a little money where we can.

 Let’s take a closer look at what United is offering.

-The latest report is for November 2016.
-I’ll be using this calculated 1.5 cents per mile value of United miles to determine whether or not redeeming for merchandise would be a good use of your miles.
+For the purpose of this article and its examples, I’ll be using a1.5 cents per mile value of United miles to determine whether or not redeeming for merchandise would be a good use of your miles.

 You can purchase this gift set for 81,300 United miles.
 This includes all tax and delivery charges.